SkyyInfinity/SkyyInfinity/README.md

 ## 🎓 Experience

 I am a full stack developer passionate about design and new technologies.
-Since my training, I have currently worked on four projects, available on my GitHub repositories.
+Since my training, I have currently worked on few projects, available on my GitHub repositories.
 You can also see my other projects done in my free time.

 ## ✉️ Contact